onecloudemoji/onecloudemoji.github.io/_posts/2022-08-03-yugioh-lotd-mod.md

 I have zero interest in ever taking this shit online.
 Years ago I wiped a YGOPRO public arena with a degenerate mystic mine burn deck; the fact that people like that can exist without penalty means online isn’t for me.

 Anyway I hope you enjoy this rant/showcase.
 Stay tuned for any future projects on this game, but I am unsure what else I wish to do with it.
-A lot of the ideas I had have already been implanted like XXXX which allows cpu vs cpu duels!
+A lot of the ideas I had have already been implemented [like this one which allows cpu vs cpu duels](https://github.com/pixeltris/Lotd)!

 ![yugioh](/assets/images/yugioh/yugioh.png)